lightning-framework/lightning/README.md

 ### Configuring Drivers

-You may need to manually configure drivers for Sessions, Groups, Users, Auth, and the Cache.
+You may need to manually configure drivers for Sessions, Groups, Users, Auth.

 Lightning ships with the following drivers:
-  * Cache: NONE
   * Sessions: MySQL
   * Groups: MySQL
   * Users: MySQL